 Determining the Type of Type Parameters

-In the same way that you can use a typeof operator with nongeneric types to retrieve an instance of System.Type, so you can use the typeof operator on type parameters in a generic type or generic method.
+In the same way that you can use a typeof operator with non-generic types to retrieve an instance of System.Type, so you can use the typeof operator on type parameters in a generic type or generic method.
 Listing 18.4 applies the typeof operator to the type parameter in the Add method of a Stack class.

 Listing 18.4: Declaring the Stack<T> Class